kodeklubben/lessoneditor/README.md

   The plugin is based on markdown-it-header-section by arve0: [https://github.com/arve0/markdown-it-header-sections](https://github.com/arve0/markdown-it-header-sections).

 - markdown-it-insert-img: A plugin for parsing markdown links to html `<img>`-elements displaying the image form a specific URL.

+# Backend

+## Node js + express (backend)

+An Express application is most often used as backend application in a client-server architecture whereas the client could be written in React.js, the server could be written in Express.
+We used express as our server.
+Express ensured that all middleware can respond to HTTP requests and routing tables were setup to respond to different actions based on the HTTP method.

 ## Prop types